sepidarr/generator-single-page/README.md

 Simply choose any Section you want to add choose the layout and proceed.

-A full list of Sections, their information and How to customize your Landing Page documentations can be found in [Wiki](wiki) .
+A full list of Sections, their information and How to customize your Page documentations can be found in [Wiki](wiki) .

 ## Contribution
 We'll Appreciate your help to this Project by Forking this Repository and adding your Modules or Stylesheets.
 You can even help Improve Wiki.
 Then simply make a new Pull Request, Describe what you've done and Enjoy the Feeling of helping others.